CLARKBENHAM/CLARKBENHAM.github.io/content/posts/mats_cb.md

 		- That test set isn't correlated (eg. all bad cases in german )
 			- Finetune Bert to solve task
 			- Finetune OAI text model to label "bad" or "good"
-				- OAI doesn't let you upload csv of bad text even with obfuscation[https://clarkbenham.github.io/posts/red-team-summary/]
+				- OAI doesn't let you upload csv of bad text even with obfuscation anymore[https://clarkbenham.github.io/posts/red-team-summary/]
-	- That not Extra Compute
+	- Not from Extra Compute
 		- LoRA train with full LoRA parameter sweep
 			- LoRA parameters that matter: r, lora_alpha, lora_dropout
 			- batch size, learning rate.
 Not LR scheduler, weight decay.
-Only try 1 long run to see how many epochs need for good result and then keep fixed.
+Only try 1 long run to see how many epochs need for good result and then use that fixed number of epochs.
 		- Finetune full model
-	- Not better features:
+	- Not from Better Features:
 		- Train probes on CB model (was partially true)
 		- Train probes on CB and see how generalize to base model (generalize better)
-		- Manual Feature engineering
+		- Manual Feature engineering:
+			-	adding norm of activations and binary variables for is greater than xth percentile
 		- Use larger model for probes

 ### 5.2 Circuit Breakers Comparison Results
 - https://docs.google.com/spreadsheets/d/1KuAl6b1zKRHjytQdW4Es9u1pzZ3VGqcKlxnwPvSxpb4/edit?gid=2023353007#gid=2023353007
 	- Plots to match table 2 of Circuit Breaker Paper.
+	- Only test on the NSFW cases the model original answered, but adjust the change in rates by (1-FN) to get original numbers
 - LoRA-trained classifier achieved similar performance
 - Probes can be effectively stacked with Circuit Breakers
 - Standard probes with features slightly underperformed